tekniktjek/seed-ionic/README.md

 Your app will be deployed to `YOUR-APP-NAME.firebaseapp.com`.
 Custom domains are available for paid plans, and details on setting up custom domains can be found [here](https://www.firebase.com/docs/hosting/guide/custom-domain.html).

 ## File Structure

+This app follows the structure of the blank starter template generated through the Ionic CLI.
+Here's an explanation of each directory:

+* `e2e-tests`: All of the end to end tests for our application, written using Protractor
+* `hooks`: Place any scripts for customizing cordova commands within this directory.
+We haven't added anything to this directory other than what came with the Ionic starter template. `hooks` are typically only used in larger projects.
+* `scss`: Using SASS is optional in Ionic apps, but you can customize and change default SCSS style in this directory.
+* `tests`: All of the unit tests for our application, written using Karma.
+* `www`: The bulk of the code for our application.
+All of the HTML for our app is in `index.html`.
+The JavaScript is in `www/js/app.js`.
+The CSS we've added is in `www/css/style.css` and images are in the `www/img/` directory.